Meet the Team

 Meet the people behind the scenes!
 Each Arts Market location has its own Manager to assist you in your set up and to process your sales.
 We’re here to help your business grow!

 Daniel Cohen started the Arts Market to provide economical retail space to ‘Artistic Entrepreneurs’.
-He wanted to have a space that was centered on providing a service to artists, instead of a store that artists are serving.
-Over the past 6 years Daniel has had the privilege of working with some amazing people who have helped shape him into a great business owner, friend and father!
+He wanted to have a space that was centred on providing a service to artists, instead of a store that artists are serving.
+Over the past 11 years Daniel has had the privilege of working with some amazing people who have helped shape him into a great business owner, friend and father!

 Before opening the Arts Market Daniel traveled for 6 years selling his own art at various markets around the world.
 His longest stay was in Sydney, Australia.
 Whilst living in Sydney Daniel did an outdoor market called Glebe Market for almost 3 years (he was also a scooter mechanic on the side)!

-When Daniel isn’t working he spends time with his wife and young daughter!
+When Daniel isn’t working he spends time with his family and friends!

-Starting his own vintage store in 1984, Robbie opened “Silverstreak” on Queen St. E. in the soon to be discovered Toronto area called Leslieville.
+Starting his own vintage store in 1984, Robbie opened his first store on Queen St. E. in the soon to be discovered Toronto area called Leslieville.

 As his store started gaining momentum, similar stores started opening around him and Leslieville soon became known as Toronto’s antique row.

 With a passion for buying and an eye for current trends, he filled his store with unique, functional, and sometimes quirky retro and antique treasures, and offered affordable alternatives to buying new.

 After 10 + years he made the decision to close up shop and focus on doing antique shows including the weekly Sunday Antique Market

 When the first Arts Market opened in Leslieville he jumped at the chance to rent a small booth to sell his vintage collectibles.
 That soon grew into booths in all Arts Market locations.